Chillar

 Chillar is a village in Rewari district, Haryana, India, formerly in Gurgaon Division.
 It is on the Rewari-Pataudi road 15.5 km north of Rewari.
-It is 318 km from State capital of Chandigarh.
+It is 318 km from the state capital of Chandigarh.
 Its postal head office is at Khalilpur.
 It is surrounded by Pataudi Tehsil to the east, Jatusana Tehsil to the west, Farrukh Nagar Tehsil to the north, and Bawal Tehsil to the south.